Michael J. Burns

 Solasta (solar cell technology, thin film process development)

-Star Cryoelectronics (thin film process development, patent due diligence as well as software, electronic instrument design, x-ray detectors, SQUIDs, cryogenics & cryogenic sensors)
+Star Cryoelectronics (thin film process development, patent due diligence as well as software, electronic instrument design,

 Varioscale (laser CVD & lasers, and laser-material interactions, thin film process development, laser CVD, laser etching)

-Caltech (superconductivity, plant physiology)
+Caltech (MRI, superconductivity, plant physiology)

 Cambridge Nanotech (atomic layer deposition)